 4.1 Application to Synthetic Case Studies

 The synthetic case study used to demonstrate the low frequency asymptotic approach to estimation of hydraulic fracture properties.
 The fractured model is defined on a 21x21x1 mesh with the producing well located in the middle of the reservoir.
 The reservoir has a permeability of 8.12 millidarcies and porosity of 10%.
-A single bi-wing hydraulic fractures with a permeability of 1000 millidarcies intersects the well as seen in Fig. 15.
-The well is constrained to produce at a rate of 35 BBLS/day.
-The procedure described in Chapter 4 is employed for the sensitivity calculations.
+A single bi-wing hydraulic fractures characterized by 21 gridcells with a permeability of 1000 millidarcies intersects the well as seen in Fig. 16.
+The well is constrained to produce at a rate of 35 bbl/D. The procedure described in Chapter 4 is employed for the sensitivity calculations.